Errant Reads, or my favorite books

 We also briefly discussed the merits of each broad category.
 I am of the opinion that non-fiction "teaches and informs" whereas fiction "expands the mind" via immersion in another brain and world.
 Of course that is an over-simplification and many books in either category can be said to have the qualities of the other.
 The real differences really, I think, are in the categories' respective points of emphasis.
 And then there is memoir.
 Memoir really is more akin to fiction.
 Similarly, some science and historical fiction can really spend a lot of time flirting with the realm of non-fiction.

 Here is my list of favorites (divided up into non-fiction and fiction).
 It's what I could come up with in a relatively short period of time.
 Not exhaustive, nor definitive, and I will probably edit this over time.
 I probably could also whittle these down to a few favorite-favorites, but that's not really instructive.
 Here you go.
-Some of my favorite books (ordered by date published):
+Some of my favorite books.

 Non-Fiction